 Come to Camp Maude Eaton for adventure!
-This property in Andover features an archery range, the Pomps Pond waterfront, a low ropes challenge course, and a high ropes course featuring unique adventure elements (including the Flying Squirrel!).
+This property in Andover features an archery range, Pomps Pond waterfront, a low ropes challenge course, and a high ropes course featuring unique adventure elements (including the Flying Squirrel!).
 Maude Eaton borders the Shawsheen River and conservation land, and is also home to the Lou Henry Hoover Memorial Sanctuary and Trail—perfect for adventurous explorers.

 Hours of operation: 9 AM-4 PM